 Conversations with My Father

-This project is born out of the unfinished conversations... un-answered questions.....and wish to better understand.
+This project was born out of the unfinished conversations... un-answered questions.....and wish to better understand.

 In one breath he was vibrant...healthy....very alive.
 In the next - he was not.

 There was no closure.
 There were no good-byes.

 To his parents - he was their firstborn son.

 To his sister - he was her older brother.

 To his wife - he was her much beloved husband.